stuartmccoll/galactic_cms_flask/application/templates/themes/README.md

 }
 ```

+The `config-name` value **must** match the name of the theme's directory and must only contain alphanumeric characters and underscores.

 ## Theme Installation
 The Galactic CMS administrator interface allows for simple installation of themes:

 - Unzip the theme's directory into the templates/themes directory.
-- Ensure that the correct information is contained within the theme's config.py file.
+- Ensure that the correct information is contained within the theme's config.json file.
-- Log into the Galactic CMS administrator interface.
+- Log into the Galactic administrator interface.
-- Locate the theme on the Dashboard page and then click on the 'Install' button.
+- Locate the theme on the Dashboard page and then click on the 'Activate' button.